 Though the recipe below only calls for one type of fermented vegetable, it is perfect to feature lots of different kinds of fermented vegetables.
 Try adding at least one of the following fermented vegetables to this salad for a probiotic boost:

-This is a Russian/Ukrainian winter salad that features beets prominently.
-It is beautifully colourful and is a great way to eat winter vegetables.
+Salat Vinaigrette is a Russian – Ukrainian beet salad that features winter vegetables.
+It is a beautifully colourful and is a delicious alternative to a typical potato salad.